website

 Sarcopenia

-Avoiding Sarcopenia supports longer term quality of life, and can help avoid frailty later in life, but a key part of this is exercise (specifically resistance training exercises) and your nutrition quality, which includes the need for protein to retain muscle mass.
+Avoiding Sarcopenia supports a longer-term quality of life.
+It can help prevent frailty later in life, but a key part of this is exercise (specifically resistance training) and a high-quality diet, including Protein to maintain muscle mass.

 Metabolism

-As we reach fifty-ish, many of us start to pick up or have already picked up some extra weight as our metabolism continues to slow.
+As we reach fifty-ish, many of us start to put on, or have already put on, some extra weight, partly because our metabolism slows.

-This may mean eating less, and if you are partial to a beer or two, eating even less to manage your weight.
-If you eat less, logically your protein intake will reduce.
+This may mean eating less, and if you are partial to a beer or three, eating even less to manage your weight.
+If you eat less, your protein intake will logically decrease.

 Age